-When you delete a message, the space merely gets transformed from Allocated to Unallocated, while the message data still remains there to be overwritten eventually by new messages flowing in over time.
-Before new data overwrites old, you can recover those messages.
-The first thing to do is to stop messaging temporarily until you retrieve your lost messages.
+When you delete a message, the new space gets transformed from allocated to unallocated, while the message data remains intact.
+Eventually, it will be overwritten by new messages flowing in over time.
+Before new data overwrites the old data, though, you have an opportunity to recover those messages.
+The first thing to do is to stop messaging until after you retrieve your lost messages.

-Depending on how you back up your iPhone — with iCloud or directly on and to your computer — there are various ways to recover lost texts.
-You can even recover them after a factory reset.
-Third-party apps can also help, under certain conditions.
+Depending on how you back up your iPhone — with iCloud or directly on and to your computer — there are various methods you can use to recover lost texts, even after a factory reset.
+Third-party apps can also help under certain conditions.
 We’ll walk you through the various ways to recover text messages using iOS 13.
 This should work on all handsets that support the latest iOS.